dhthwy/r/README.md

 Only way I see it happening is if you spent time and money, and instead of talking to you, I hook up with some other bitch.
 Make sure you know.
 Then have the other bitch laugh in your face while you leave empty handed.
 Do that a few times, and shove how I'm fucking someone else in your face for a cpl years all the while telling you how much I care about your feelings inbetween standing you up for the other bitch while they laugh in your face daily.
 THEN maybe.

-But by then too old."
+But by then too old.

+Anyway, good luck! and I hope you choke to death on that fat braggy cock."